solo-io/workshops/istio-basics/05-control-traffic.md

 purchase-history-v2-74886f799f-lgzfn   2/2     Running   0          4m
 ```

-Generate some load on the `web-api` service to ensure your users are not impacted by deploying of the v2 of `purchase-history` service:
+Generate some load on the `web-api` service to ensure your users are not impacted by deploying of the v2 of the `purchase-history` service:

 ```bash
 for i in {1..10}; do curl --cacert ./labs/02/certs/ca/root-ca.crt -H "Host: istioinaction.io" https://istioinaction.io --resolve istioinaction.io:443:$GATEWAY_IP|grep "Hello From Purchase History"; done